haroon03/bayeslabs.github.io/_posts/ORGAN Part I.md

 J(θ) =E[R<sub>T</sub>s<sub>θ</sub>,θ]=∑<sub>x∈X</sub>Gθ(x<sub>1</sub>s<sub>θ</sub>)·Q(s<sub>θ</sub>,x<sub>1</sub>)

 The reward for generated molecules is calculated by a reward metrix for specific properties.
 Some examples include LogP, Synthetic Acessibility, Natural Product-Likeness, Chemical Beauty(Quantitative Estimation of Drug-Likeness), Tanimoto Similarity, Nearest Neighbour Similarity.

+<b>Reinforcement Metric:</b>
+Molecular metrics are implemented using the RDKit chem-informatics package.
+Metrics include Synthesis Accessibility, Natural Product likeliness, Drug-likeness, LogP, Nearest Neighbour Similarity.
+These were applied to calculate the reward for each generated molecule.
+Reinforcement provides a quality metric (between 0 & 1) which gives the desirability of a specific molecule, where 1 being highly desirable and 0 being highly undesirable.

+The main objective of the reinforcement metric is to maximize the reward by optimizing the generator to generate molecules similar to the initial distribution of data.
+The molecules generated are then analyzed by the discriminator and the reward metric, which then optimize or train the generator to fool the discriminator.